 If your termination was based on an illegally discriminatory reason, such as age, race, sex, or disability, you should contact the EEOC within 300 days of your termination to file a charge of discrimination.
 You can also contact a local employment lawyer for fact-intensive consult regarding your...Read more »

 The Pardon wipes away your conviction and you should be fine to have a concealed permit.
 I would recommend that you keep copies of your pardon paperwork in multiple places in the event it becomes an issue as to whether or not you have had your rights restored.

-As they got old my grandparents asked if I would quit my job to care for them for the remainder of their life's of which I did my uncle thats the only son out of 3 kids they had hasn't never done anything but been a drunk for them and we'll my question is since my grandma redone her will after mom...
+As they got old my grandparents asked if I would quit my job to care for them for the remainder of their life's of which I did my uncle thats the only son out of 3 kids they had hasn't never done anything but been a drunk for them and we'll my question is since my grandma redone her...
 Read more »

 Is there still a charge pending against you?
 If so, you cannot sue for being wrongfully arrested until the charges are either dismissed or you are acquitted at trial.
 Even then, you may have a difficult time making a case that you were wrongfully arrested.
 You need to hire an experienced...Read more »

 A person is mirandized and questioned by a criminal investigator in the presence of the suspects supervisors who are the accusers as well as a witness against the suspect.
 Is there a violation of Constitutional rights?